metabase/metabase/docs/questions/sharing/visualizations/gauge.md

 ## Limitations and alternatives

+- If you want to show progress of a metric within a single range, consider using the [progress bar](./progress-bar.md) instead.

-- Metabase does not currently support setting alerts for when a metric moves from one region of the gauge chart to another.
-Consider using a progress bar to create an alert when your metric reaches a certain value.
+- Metabase doesn't support setting alerts for when a metric moves from one region of the gauge chart to another.
+Consider using a [progress bar](./progress-bar.md) to create an alert when your metric reaches a certain value.

 - Gauge charts don't support breakouts.
-Depending on your use case, you could consider using a bar chart with a goal line.
+Depending on your use case, consider using a [bar chart with a goal line](./line-bar-and-area-charts.md#goal-lines).

 - Gauge chart ranges can't be set based on results of another query.